 The village is the business and governmental center of the Township and includes two churches.
 The village is not incorporated, so it is a part of Glen Arbor Township.
 A boat launch ramp to Lake Michigan is presently provided by the Township at Lake Street.
 Recreation facilities include the Township tennis courts, basketball court, children's playground and Township Hall facilities.
-The Township provides public restrooms in a garden setting as a service to visitors in the commercial district.

 There is variety in the type and visual character of the buildings in the village.
 There are residences, businesses, and a few governmental facilities.
-The Township Hall, post office and fire department and rescue unit are also located in the village, as are several historic buildings.
+The Township Hall, post office and volunteer fire department and rescue unit are also located in the village, as are several historic buildings.
 The visual character of the village is northwoods eclectic, in that there are a variety of architectural styles, some that are rustic and many that have representative materials, colors and details of buildings typical of the region.
 However, most of the newest buildings have a northwoods character or represent traditional American designs, and public opinion supports encouraging new buildings to have a northwoods or traditional American character.
 Although it is the center of activity in the Township, the village area remains heavily wooded, and the preservation of this characteristic is important to maintaining the northern Michigan character of the area.